The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Then access to the prison law library.

-The guards laughed, but the forms were granted because paper is cheap and punishment often mistakes busyness for harmlessness.
+The guards laughed, but the requests were granted.
+Paper is cheap.
+Institutions often mistake busyness for harmlessness.

-At first the other inmates wanted nothing from him except to spit at the name.
+At first the other inmates wanted nothing from him but distance, contempt, or a chance to spit at the name.

 Then Julio Serrano’s petition was filed.